 Since people are the problem, then stop delivering people.

 Additionally, Instacart is booming right now.
 If you don’t mind shopping for groceries, sign up and start working for Instacart right away.
+You could also save money on groceries and gas using these cash back apps.

 We have a full list of the best gig jobs to sign up for here.